cuhsat/pssst/doc/api.md

 ### Pull

-Returns the next message from the users box.
-Messages will be pulled in order from first to last.
+Returns a list of all messages from the users box.
+Messages will be ordered from first to last (`FIFO`).

 #### Request